Root Access

 Device properties can be changed using the HTTP API endpoint /configuration/properties.

-Once the device is rooted, root access is granted and available for applications and from command line interfaces.
+Once the device is rooted, root access is granted.
+Root access is available for applications and from command line interfaces.

 Root access for applications

-If you are using a un-rooted device, Superuser will only be available once the device has been manually rooted.
+If you are using a un-rooted device, Superuser will only be available once .

 Superuser is already installed on rooted virtual devices.
 When an application requests root access, it prompts a pop-up asking whether root access should be authorized or denied.